Degree RequirementADN/ASN or BSN

-What Is a Burn Care Nurse?
+What is a Burn Care Nurse?

 A burn care nurse specializes in the care of patients who suffer from burn injuries, and in many cases, have also experienced other kinds of trauma.
 The burn care nurse treats and monitors burn wounds, and plays a critical role in the assessment of emotional and psychological trauma that so often accompanies a burn injury.
 This specialty calls for a wide range of clinical skills including triage, pain management, critical care, and trauma recovery.

-Becoming a Burn Care Nurse
+How to Become a Burn Care Nurse

 Are Any Certifications or Credentials Needed?